 Once the water evaporates, the surrounding humidity around your Monstera Adansonii will start to increase.

-If you have propagated your Monstera Adansonii in water, then every time you change the water, you must add fertilizer to it.
+If you have propagated your Monstera in water, then you must add fertilizer to it every time you change the water.

-However, if you propagated it in soil, then fertilizing it once every month during the spring and summer seasons will be enough.
+However, if you propagate it in soil, fertilizing it once every month during the spring and summer seasons will be enough.

 Make sure you use an NPK ratio of 20-20-20.
 You can use it as a liquid fertilizer or even as a slow-releasing fertilizer.